takanori-fujiwara/fealm/README.md

 ### Requirements
 * Python3 (latest), pymanopt (https://github.com/pymanopt/pymanopt)
-* Note: Tested on macOS Big Sur.
+* Note: Tested on macOS Big Sur and Winows 10.

 ### Setup
 * Install pymanopt from the github repository (DO NOT use pip3 install pymanopt)